Different storage for Cloud based DAM platforms and Software

 Many DAM platforms utilise different types of cloud storage.

-By employing different types of cloud storage depending on asset type and usage frequency, platforms are able to deliver a smooth user experience at a cost-effective price.
-Let’s take a look at the main types of cloud storage employed across DAM systems.
+By employing different types of cloud storage depending on asset type and usage frequency, some DAM platforms like Aetopia for example are able to deliver a smooth user experience at a cost-effective price.

-Hot storage This is high-performance file storage which is used for digital media that is undergoing processing, e.g. files that have just been uploaded into the system, or have been cached for streaming playback.
+Hot storage This is high-performance file storage which is used for digital media that is undergoing processing, e.g. files that have just been uploaded into the DAM system, or have been cached for streaming playback.

 Object storage This is medium-performance, highly durable object storage that is used to persist files and also playable renders for video and audio clips.
 Files will be transferred from object storage to hot storage for playback.
 Data objects can also be moved from here into the cold storage options.